GabeGustafson/functional-interpreter/README.md

 Using the library's **Environment** type, the functional interpreter simulates an immutable linked list to store the current value of all variables.
 When a value is changed, a new Environment is produced that reflects the change to the old environment.

-Both the intrepeter and the fundamental statement types are all written in F#.
+Both the interpreter and the fundamental Statement types are all written in F#.

+Note that the fundamental Statement types and the basic model for a (non-functional) interpreter are inspired from the lectures of Luis Pina.